All About Wild Cherry Bark (Printable Monograph)

 Botanical Description

-This tree grows to a height of 100 feet with a trunk that may be up to 4 feet in diameter (Lust, 1974).
+This tree can grow to a height of 100 feet with a trunk that may be up to 4 feet in diameter (Lust, 1974).
 On large trees, the bark is dark gray to black, rough in texture and peels off in flakes that are described as “burnt potato chips.”
 The bark on smaller branches and young trees is dark, smooth, and shiny with horizontal lentils (Thayer, 2010).
 Fresh wild cherry wood, scraped inner bark, or a snapped twig all have a characteristic almond odor due to cyanogenic glycosides.
 The finely serrated, lanceolate green leaves are approximately 5 inches long with pointed tips.
 The white flowers, which bloom in May, are arranged on long terminal racemes, while the dark purple, pea-sized fruits, which ripen in August and September, are arranged in drupes (Grieve, 1931/1971).

 Key Constituents